Nawab Wajid Ali Shah Prani Udyan

-Nawab Wajid Ali Shah Prani Udyan, earlier known as Prince of Wales Zoological Gardens or popularly known as Lucknow Zoological Garden (Urdu: Lakhnaū Chiṛiyāghara), and Banaarsi Baag, is a 71.6 acre zoo located in the heart of the capital city of Uttar Pradesh named after Wajid Ali Shah - the last Nawab of Awadh.
+Nawab Wajid Ali Shah Prani Udyan, formerly known as Prince of Wales Zoological Gardens and now popularly known as Lucknow Zoological Garden (Urdu: Lakhnaū Chiṛiyāghara), or Banaarsi Baag, is a 71.6 acre zoo located in the heart of the capital city of Uttar Pradesh named after Wajid Ali Shah, the last Nawab of Awadh.
 According to the Central Zoo Authority of India, it is a large zoo.
-The Prince of Wales Zoological Gardens, was established in the year 1921 to commemorate the visit of the Prince of Wales to Lucknow.
-The idea of establishing Zoological gardens at Lucknow emanated from Sir Harcourt Butler, the Governor of the State.
+The Prince of Wales Zoological Gardens was established in the year 1921 to commemorate the visit of the Prince of Wales, later King Edward VIII, to Lucknow.
+The idea of establishing zoological gardens in Lucknow came from Sir Harcourt Butler, the Governor of the State.

 History

-The Uttar Pradesh Govt, vide letter No. 1552/14-4-2001-30/90, Van Anubhag-4, dated 4 June 2001, changed the name of "Prince of Wales Zoological Gardens.Trust, Lucknow" to "Lucknow Prani Udyan".
+The Uttar Pradesh government changed the name from "Prince of Wales Zoological Gardens" to "Lucknow Prani Udyan" in June 2021.

 Management

-The zoo is being managed as a trust by the Zoo Advisory Committee, with Forest Secretary to the Govt. of Uttar Pradesh as Chairman, Principal Chief Conservator of Forests, Uttar Pradesh as Vice Chairman and Chief Wildlife Warden, Uttar Pradesh as Administrator.
+The zoo is managed as a trust by the Zoo Advisory Committee, with Forest Secretary to the Govt. of Uttar Pradesh as Chairman, Principal Chief Conservator of Forests, Uttar Pradesh as Vice Chairman and Chief Wildlife Warden, Uttar Pradesh as Administrator.
 An officer of the rank of Deputy Conservator of Forests is posted as Director for over all day-to-day management of the zoo.
 In 2012, there was a proposition to start a cell-bank or a 'frozen zoo' for the conservation of endangered species.
 The proposal is still under consideration.